-The Core Curriculum at Loyola Marymount University is at the heart of the university’s unique educational offering to our students.
-The Core draws upon the Catholic Intellectual Traditions, Ignatian Pedagogy, and the Liberal Arts tradition to craft a unique curricular pathway to foster Cura Personalis – Education of the Whole Person.
+The Core Curriculum at Loyola Marymount University is at the heart of the University’s unique educational offering to our students.
+The Core integrates Catholic Intellectual Traditions, Ignatian Pedagogy, and the Liberal Arts to create a distinctive curricular pathway that nurtures Cura Personalis– the Education of the Whole Person.
+The Jesuit, Marymount, and CSJ values of the Core foster Encouragement of Learning and invite students to become persons in Service of Faith, committed to the Promotion of Justice.

 Through the LMU Core, students will...